 “SHE must have woken up… managed to come out of the garden… then fell again and… and died.”
 Cyprian concluded in stuttering speech.
 “I didn’t mean to kill her, Fr.
 Chrys.
 I just wanted to teach her a lesson for embarrassing me.”

 Fr.
 Chrys stared at him.
 Tears were rolling down the boy’s cheeks in torrents.
 Was it possible?
-Had that hit on the head been responsible for Dana’s death?
+Was that hit on the head responsible for Dana’s death?